johnPertoft/llm-inference-benchmark/README.md

 - [] Proper instructions
 - [] Remove devcontainer config, not needed and just adds complexity
 - [] Do both http and grpc calls?
+- [] Validate outputs too, run over some datasets and compute metrics?
+- [] All services should accept batches?
+- [] Use proper prompting format for models
+- [] Code from tensorrt-llm wants to load llamatokenizer in legacy mode.
+Consequences?

 ### Triton + TensorrtLLM
 - [] Try with and without inflight batching?